klahnakoski/mo-json-config/README.md

 ```

 ## Schemes

 This module can load configuration from a number of sources, and you can access them via URI scheme.
-Beyond the common `file` and `http` schemes, there are
+Beyond the common `file` and `https` schemes, there are

-### Environment Variables
+#### Environment Variables

 Use the `env` scheme for accessing environment variables: